Introduction#

 • small and often 2D examples for fast run times and ease of interpretation

-Common machine learning workflows that are included:
+Common machine learning workflows include,

 • multivariate analysis